-As part of the Corporation's restructuring in fiscal year 2019, the general fund received \$15 million, available for its operating expenses, to establish the operating reserve fund.
-In addition to these funds, operating expenses will be covered by investment earnings derived from interest income generated by funds deposited in the Corporation's bond trustee accounts held for the benefit of the Corporation prior to distribution.
-In each fiscal year, an authorized officer of the Corporation will certify in writing to the Trustee the necessary amounts to deposit in the operating reserve fund established pursuant to the Trust Agreement, which amounts may not exceed the operating reserve fund cap of \$15 million established in the Trust Agreement.
-During the year ended June 30, 2022, the amount of \$1,265,452 was transferred to the general fund from the debt service fund to comply with this requirement.
-The operating reserve fund with a balance of approximately \$15 million is included within deposits placed in commercial banks in the accompanying governmental funds balance sheets and statement of net position (deficit).
+As part of the Corporation's restructuring in fiscal year 2019, the General Fund received \$15 million, available for its operating expenses, to establish the Operating Reserve Fund.
+In addition to these funds, operating expenses are covered by investment earnings derived from interest income generated by funds deposited in the Corporation's bond trustee accounts held for the benefit of the Corporation prior to distribution.
+In each fiscal year, an authorized officer of the Corporation certifies in writing to the Trustee the necessary amounts to be deposited in the Operating Reserve Fund established pursuant to the Trust Agreement, which amounts may not exceed the Operating Reserve Fund cap of \$15 million established in the Trust Agreement.

+Subsequent to June 30, 2024, the amount of \$1,278,617 was transferred to the General Fund from the Debt Service Fund to comply with this requirement.